Dr Charles Freeman – Chair

 Alison joined the Corporation in July 2014.
 She is Vice-Chair of the Finance & Resources Committee and is a member of the Curriculum & Students Committee.
 She started her career as an accountant in industry, studying firstly the Association of Accounting Technician qualification and then progressing to the Chartered Institute of Management Accountants (CIMA) in 1993.
 In 2000, her career took a new path into education, lecturing on business and professional accountancy courses within further and higher education institutions.
 In 2002 she obtained the Certificate in Further and Adult Education and later an MBA (Education) from Keele University in 2008.
 She was employed by Staffordshire University in 2004 as Lecturer in Accounting and now holds the role of Academic Group Leader, Finance and Operational Performance.
 She is currently enrolled on the EdD programme at Keele University and is completing her research of the expectations and experiences of students studying on the Two Year BA (Hons) Accounting and Finance Award.
 Her hobbies include walking, gardening and food.

 Kevin Onions MSc CGeol FGS SiLC

-Kevin now lives and works in Stoke-on-Trent, he has a wife and three children and his interests include swimming, gardening, cycling, Bridge and if absolutely necessary, the gym.
+Kevin lives in Stoke-on-Trent and has a wife, three children and one grandchild.
+His interests include swimming, gardening, drawing, Bridge and, if absolutely necessary, the gym.

 A history graduate who converted to accountancy, Ian was previously the Director of Finance at Staffordshire University and Director of Corporate Affairs for Foundation Degree Forward.
-Recently retired, Ian now acts as the National Treasurer of a small charity and is a Director of the Institute of Knowledge Transfer.
+Recently retired, Ian now acts as the National Treasurer of a small charity and is a Trustee of the Katharine House Hospice in Stafford.

 Ian’s outside interests include travel, reading contemporary fiction and the increasingly despairing support of a Midlands football team!